leihui6/measurement_system_in_3d/README.md

 # Measurement System in 3D

 This is my final project in master's degree,  that is *Automatic Industrial Measurement System Based on Registration*.

 ## Steps

 The work flow of this system was shown as following.
-All steps will be implemented in C++ and run on console using command(Windows or Linux) considering this is a huge project and I don't have too much time:
+All steps will be implemented in C++ and run on console(Windows or Linux) considering this is a huge project and I don't have too much time:

 - [ ] [Labeling a set of points representing the shape to be detected](./labeling_points)
 - [ ] Rough registration